The Absolute *Best* Restaurants in Athens, GA

 The Classic City has everything.

-Obviously, it’s near the UGA campus, home of the 2021 National Champion Georgia Bulldogs (how ’bout them Dawgs?)
+Obviously, it’s near the UGA campus, home of the 2021 and 2022 National Champion Georgia Bulldogs (how ’bout them Dawgs?)

 It has two of the most respected breweries in the southeast: Creature Comforts and Terrapin Beer.